The physical mission of Breaking the Cycle South Pole is to make the first bicycle crossing of the Antarctic continent via the South Pole.

 Breaking the Cycle: Education aims to help prepare our future leaders to make informed decisions to create a better world.
 Students will be inspired to take action and become better global citizens.Partners include: the Duke of Edinburgh’s International Award, Belouga, Exploring by the Seat of Your Pants, Scouts Victoria/Australia/WOSM and more.

-Through the Breaking the Cycle Education Channel students and educators will be able to follow Kate’s expeditions and activities, take part in interactive lessons, watch live shows and films all accompanied by education resources, connect with classes in 120 countries around the world and access curriculum for The Duke of Edinburgh’s International Award (Virtual Bronze Exploration).
+Through the Breaking the Cycle Education Channel students and educators will be able to follow Kate’s expeditions and activities, take part in interactive lessons, watch live shows and films all accompanied by education resources, connect with classes in 120 countries around the world and access curriculum for The Duke of Edinburgh’s International Award (Virtual Exploration for Bronze and Silver awards).

 Kate has partnered with Y Generation Against Poverty (YGAP).
 YGAP is on a mission to significantly improve the lives of one million people living in poverty by 2021.
 It finds, accelerates, supports and grows early-stage entrepreneurial ventures run by local leaders with solutions to poverty in their communities.
 Money raised by the Breaking the Cycle project will go towards ventures in Kenya and South Africa that support access to education.